 Operating Systems and Platforms (Software companies that power your device, app stores, and companies that provide common tools and information for apps about app consumers.)

-Other Apps (Other apps of companies that the consumer may not have a relationship with)
+Other Apps (Other apps of companies that the consumer may not have a relationship with.)

 Social Networks (Companies that connect individuals around common interests and facilitate sharing.)

-Apps shall not be required to disclose sharing with third party entities where a contract between the app and the third party explicitly: (i) limits the uses of any consumer data provided by the app to the third party solely to provide a service to or on behalf of the app; and,

-(ii) prohibits the sharing of the consumer data with subsequent third parties.
+App developers shall not be required to disclose sharing with third party service providers where a contract between the app and the third party explicitly: (i) limits the uses of any consumer data provided by the app to the third party solely to provide a service to or on behalf of the app; and, (ii) prohibits the sharing of the consumer data with subsequent third parties.

+User-specific data does not include aggregated information that does not include any of the user’s personally identifying information, and would not allow that information to be inferred.

+C. Exceptions to Short Form Notice

-Companies may collect and use data for purposes that are integral to the app's operations.
-The most common of these activities as listed below in (a)-(g) are exempt from disclosure requirements in the short notice, and include those activities necessary to:
+The most common app collection and sharing activities for operational purposes as listed below in (a)-(g) are exempt from the short notice requirements in Sections II.A. and B., and include those activities necessary to:

-(a) maintain or analyze the functioning of the app;
+(a) maintain, improve or analyze the functioning of the app;

 (b) perform network communications;